The Case For “Scentscaping” Your Wedding, According To A Fragrance-Obsessed Bride

 AdvertisementADVERTISEMENT

-Diptyque's iconic Tubéreuse scent is a popular choice for weddings year-round, and it's easy to see why.
-The intoxicating white floral is sweet yet fresh, and perfect for creating the ultimate romantic mood at any wedding.
-We recommend this one in room spray form, but the French fragrance maison also makes large room candles (pictured), should you wish to have your scent double as décor.

-Maison Louis Marie's diffusers are a gorgeous addition to any wedding décor, and the brand's new Nouvelle Vague scent (which also comes in candle form) is actually inspired by an iconic destination wedding locale: The Amalfi Coast.
-Summery citrus accord meets subtle white florals with a hint of Tuscan fig and agave throughout, making this a beautiful choice for any warm-weather bride.
+Maison Louis Marie's diffusers are a gorgeous addition to any wedding décor, and the brand's new Nouvelle Vague scent (which is also available in candle form) is actually inspired by an iconic destination wedding locale: The Amalfi Coast.
+Summery citrus accord meets subtle white florals with a hint of Tuscan fig and agave throughout, making this a beautiful choice for any warm-weather wedding.

 Jo Malone is already a go-to brand for scenting high-profile nuptials, and if we had to choose one fragrance for spring weddings, it would be this one.
 Peony & Blush Suede (also available as a diffuser) juxtaposes sweet floral and fruit notes with grounding suede notes for a springtime scent that's anything but boring.